 Two years ago, because of an injury to Lua, the Bruins fell out of the Top 10 in the national rankings during the Fall season.
 By February, the Bruins had climbed back.
 Two victories to open the Spring season proved UCLA was a contender.
 By the end of the season, UCLA had won two tournaments outright and tied for first in another.

 Individually, sophomore Erynne Lee again earned First-Team WGCA All-America honors while winning her second collegiate tournament: the Regional Challenge.
 For the fourth straight year, Lua earned second-team All-America honors, and both players were First-Team All-Pac-12 selections.
 Lopez was a second-team all-conference pick and junior Ani Gulugian was an honorable mention choice.

 Academically, Lua was a Second-Team All-Pac-12 selection and Lopez and Lee were honorable mention picks.

-Two years ago, the Bruins, for the second time, tied the school record for victories in a season by capturing seven tournament titles, among them their seventh NCAA Regional Championship under Forsyth's tutelage.
+Three years ago, the Bruins, for the second time, tied the school record for victories in a season by capturing seven tournament titles, among them their seventh NCAA Regional Championship under Forsyth's tutelage.
 UCLA also won the Pacific Coast Intercollegiate title with a season-best score of 12-under par 852.
 Freshman Erynne Lee was selected the NGCA Freshman of the Year and the Pac-12 Freshman of the Year, marking the fourth time a UCLA player has won that award or its equivalent.
 Four players earned All-America honors, including first-team selections Lee and Lopez, and all five starters captured all-conference honors with Lee, Lua and Lopez earning first-team distinction.
 At the NCAA Championship, the Bruins finished eighth, their sixth consecutive Top 10 finish.